sabdulramoni2/github-docs-example/README.md

 ```
 > Here is an example of using a codeblock for an eror that appears in bash.

+When you can always provide a codeblock instead of a screenshot.
+If you need to take a screenshot make sure it is not from your phone.

+> There are certain cases where its okay to take photo with your phone.
+This is when you are showing something like  a keyboard, which does not appear on a computer screen.
+If it render on your computer screen it should be  a screenshot.

 ## Step 2 - How to take screenshots.

 A screensgot is when you capture a part of your screen from your laptop, desktop or phone.